 Have a valid Westchester Library System library card in good standing, with active borrowing privileges.

-Be aware that, while WLS provides these services at no charge, certain lending institutions have loan policies that include charing fees or on-site-use-only restrictions.
+Be aware that, while WLS provides these services at no charge, certain lending institutions have loan policies that include charging fees or on-site-use-only restrictions.
 If this is the only way to obtain your requested material, you will be contacted for your permission before WLS proceeds.
 You can cancel a request if you decline to pay the charge or do not want to use the material in the library.

 The average time it takes to obtain materials is between one and four weeks.
 Some materials may take longer to get, depending on the availability of the materials requested and the location of the owning libraries.